-California Institute of the Arts accepts its first students.
+CalArts accepts its first students.

 Robert Fitzpatrick resigns as president to head Euro Disney in Paris.
-Nicholas England, former dean of the School of Music, is appointed acting president.

 Steven D. Lavine, associate director for arts and humanities at the Rockefeller Foundation, becomes president of CalArts.

-The School of Theater launches the MFA Writing for Performance Program, with Pulitzer Prize-winning playwright Suzan-Lori Parks serving as director.
+The School of Theater launches the MFA Writing for Performance Program, with Pulitzer Prize-winning playwright Suzan-Lori Parks as director.

-Economic impact study shows that CalArts contributes more than $47 million each year to the economy of Southern California.
+An economic impact study shows that CalArts contributes more than $47 million each year to the economy of Southern California.